 “Hell hath no fury like a lover scorned?”
 Is there truth in that ancient experience?
 Emotions can run high, especially with alcohol, in relationships as people try to work out their conflicts.

-As much as we hate to think it, sometimes a person coldly plans a strategy to “beat” the other.
-A divorce or child custody battle may be coming or pending in court.
+But as much as we hate to think it, sometimes a person coldly plans a strategy to “beat” the other.
+So, a divorce or child custody battle may be coming or pending in court.